 The three year time frame between the drafting and signature-gathering of the initiative and its appearance on the ballot holds significant relevance.
 During those three years, major provisions of the Affordable Care Act were implemented, 30 and on October 1, 2013, Covered California opened to begin carrying out the State's responsibilities under the Act.
-31
+31 a.
+The Affordable Care Act health-insurance-rates-doesnt-make-nov-ballot.html.

-On March 23, 2010, President Obama signed the Patient Protection and Affordable Care Act (the "Affordable Care Act" or ACA) into law.32 The ACA established a series of uniform requirements and regulations, imposing new duties on the individual consumer, the health insurance industry, and state governments.33
+On March 23, 2010, President Obama signed the Patient Protection and Affordable Care Act (the "Affordable Care Act" or ACA) into law.
+The ACA established a series of uniform requirements and regulations, imposing new duties on the individual consumer, the health insurance industry, and state governments.